Want to get rich or feel rich? You might as well take advantage of rich people! OK, I'm not trying to be insidious. Hear me out in this post.

 Everybody wants to be associated with a winner.

-2) Value Your Client’s Time
+2) Value Your Client's Time And Provide Excellent Service

 The one thing rich people can't buy is time.
 Which is why rich people put a premium on vendors who are responsive, attentive, and forward thinking.
 The more time you can save a rich person, the more the rich person will pay for your services.